SingleDigitIQ/cozylights/README.md

 ## Todo

-- and also a question, is it possible to have trees grow within the radius of a light block like torches
+- is it possible to have trees grow within the radius of a light block like torches

-- add fluid step time option, adjusts when step time is too low for given hardware

-- add /uncozymode and /cozymode
+- add undo

+- figure out what to do about lights going through diagonal, one node thick walls. also still somehow manage to keep algo cheap

+- Optimize memory usage, use several voxel manipulators for biggest lights, will be slower but much more stable, also increase max radius to even more mentally challenged value

+- see what can be done with race condition of wielded light and node light

+- save brush settings in item metadata and change icon somehow to resemble the settings

 - add /disableongen

+- all queues should be saved in case of server shutdown, so they can be resumed

-- add /ignore
+- add /ignore certain block

 - algo for many adjacent lights

 - see what can be done about snow and slabs not passing the light through

-- make step autoadjust if something is too slow for user hardware, maybe also add setting for that
+- make dropped items emit cozy light if they have light_source above 0, just like in original wielded light mod

 - make sure bigger lights wont go unnoticed in on_generated and schematic placement. apparnetly on generated can support lights up to 80 if max area radius is 120

+- stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?

+- illuminate transparent liquids too if possible without making it look weird, except dont make floodable light sources work underwater just like in original wielded light

 - fix nodecore dynamic light source not updating the brightness/radius

 - add privileges so schematics can be used on multiplayer server

-- all queues should be saved in case of server shutdown, so they can be resumed

-- make dropped items to emit cozy light if they have light_source above 0, just like in original wielded light mod

-- stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?

-- illuminate transparent liquids too if possible without making it look weird, except dont make floodable light sources work underwater just like in original wielded light

 - parse minetest forum for optional_depends